signalchaindev/tempo/README.md

 1. Copy the `watcher.js` file into the root directory

 1. Copy the `packages/tempo` directory into the root directory

+1. Write you SDL schema or schemas in the `src` dir

 1. Make sure you are importing you typeDefs and resolvers from the tempo package